timojuez/hificon/README.md

 ### CLI and shortcuts
-Plain commands can be sent to the AVR
+Plain commands can be sent to the amp
 `freenon_cmd [command]`

 See the ./examples/*.sh.